Patriots Team Plane Flies UVA Football Players to Teammates' Funerals

 Patriots team plane flies UVA football players to teammates' funerals originally appeared on NBC Sports Boston

-With no need to travel for a game this weekend, the New England Patriots are using their team plane for a good cause.
+With no need to travel for a game this weekend, the New England Patriots' team plane was used for a good cause.

-According to WPRI.com, the Patriots lent the plane to University of Virginia football players and staff so they could attend the funerals of three teammates who passed away on Nov.
+University of Virginia football players and staff were able to use the Patriots plane so they could attend the funerals of three teammates who passed away on Nov.
 13. Devin Chandler, Lavel Davis Jr. and D’Sean Perry were shot and killed on a charter bus on Nov.
-13 after returning home from a class trip.
+13 after returning home from a class trip, a spokesperson for the Patriots confirmed to NBC affiliate WJAR.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.